Checkmk/ansible-collection-checkmk.general/README.md

     ansible-galaxy collection install /path/to/tribe29-checkmk-X.Y.Z.tar.gz

-You can also include it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:
+You can also include it in a `requirements.yml` file using the format:
 ```yaml
 ---
 collections:
   - source: /path/to/tribe29-checkmk-X.Y.Z.tar.gz
     type: file
 ```
+and install it with `ansible-galaxy collection install -r requirements.yml`.

 ### From the Galaxy